sciZer0/7/v/README.md

 </p>

-The Vote blockchain from day one is simultaneously:
+The Vote blockchain is a next-gen, layer-1, DAO-style blockchain.

+From day one, the blockchain is simultaneously:

 * highly-decentralized
 * highly-democratic (**new**)